scarab-systems/scarab-field-lab/README.md

 ## Suggest A Field Lab Candidate

-If you know of a public open-source issue that looks like cross-layer drift, unclear ownership, AI-assisted code drift, or a boundary failure, you may suggest it as a Field Lab candidate through the public channels Scarab Systems provides for Field Lab feedback.
+If you know of a public open-source issue that looks like cross-layer drift, unclear ownership, software drift, AI-assisted code drift, phase confusion, or a boundary failure.
 Useful suggestions include the public issue link, the suspected boundary, reproduction notes if available, and why the case may be diagnostically interesting.
 Candidate suggestions are for Field Lab review only; they are not requests for SDS access or product changes.